citp/privacy-policy-historical/p/pa/par/parknshop.com.md

 Personal Information Collection Statement (“PICS”)

   1. As a PARKnSHOP customer, it may be necessary for you to provide us with your Personal Data when you apply to us and / or continue to subscribe with us for a service and / or product ("Services").
 If your Personal Data is incomplete or incorrect, we may not be able to provide or continue to provide the Services to you.
   2. We shall keep your Personal Data confidential at all times.
 Our policies and practices with respect to the collection, use, retention, disclosure, transfer, security and access of Personal Data will be in accordance with the laws of Hong Kong and are as set out in this PICS.
   3. In this PICS, the following terms shall have the following meaning:
-"Our affiliates" - means companies within Hutchison Whampoa Limited, which operate Retail Goods or Services business.
+"Our affiliates" - means companies within CK Hutchison Holdings Limited, which operate Retail Goods or Services business.
 "Our subsidiaries" - means all the retail and manufacturing divisions operating under A. S. Watson Group offering goods or services to consumers, including health & beauty products, food and groceries, water and beverages, wine and electronics and electrical appliances, all being related to the nature of business of PARKnSHOP, International, Fusion, Express, Fortress, Watsons, Great, Taste, Gourmet and SU-PA-DE-PA.
 "Retail Goods or Services" - means sales of goods or provision of services in relation to any of the following (whether through physical or online channels): food & beverages, restaurants, catering, groceries and household products, general merchandise, health & beauty, pharmaceutical products, fragrance & cosmetics, wine and liquor, cigarette and cigar, stationery, books and paper products, confectionary & toys, clothing, shoes, baby products, pets products, fashion accessories, bags & luggage,jewellery, watches, furniture, plants and accessories, sports & leisure equipment, phones & mobile devices, electronics & electrical appliances, computer software and games, fuel, motor vehicle service.
   4. You agree that all the Personal Data provided by you to us may be used and retained by us for the following purposes and for other purposes as may be agreed between you and us or required by law from time to time: